If you’re divorced, your device may be the best way to stay present in your kids’ lives.

 Can frequent digital communication foster healthy parent-child relationships?

-A recent study from Kansas State University published in the Journal of Family Issues reveals that divorced parents’ frequent texting, video chatting, and other digital communication with their 10- to 18-year-olds were associated with a significant advantage in youth resiliency.
+A study from Kansas State University published in the Journal of Family Issues reveals that divorced parents’ frequent texting, video chatting, and other digital communication with their 10- to 18-year-olds were associated with a significant advantage in youth resiliency.

 Three types of post-divorce co-parenting relationships were evaluated, along with the frequency of communication.
 It was previously believed that a positive co-parenting relationship after divorce was the most important factor for happy, non-stressed kids.